-- The input is read using the function int16\t readInput(char chan).
-This gives a value in the range [-512,+511]. - The output is written using the function void writeOutput(int16\t val).
-The value should be in the range [-512,+511]. - The reference value is available in the global variable int16\t r and is compatible with the measured input. - In C, constants are conveniently declared using the #define directive, e.g. #define K 2.6133
+- The input is read using the function int16_t readInput(char chan).
+This gives a value in the range [-512,+511].
+The velocity measurement is read from input channel 0. - The output is written using the function void writeOutput(int16_t val).
+The value should be in the range [-512,+511]. - The reference value is available in the global variable int16_t r and is compatible with the measured input. - In C, constants are conveniently declared using the #define directive, e.g. #define K 2.6133